Configure Visual Builder for the Wholesale CBDC Sample Application

 ).

-) and two Financial Institutions (FI#), each with two peers, you must enter a total of six peer URLs along with their associated mspId
+For example, if there is one central bank and two financial institutions, each with two peers, you must enter a total of six peer URLs along with their associated mspId

 Field Name | Description |